Kansa Bronze Patina Timeline: Natural Non-Stick Development | Eaglador UK

 Visualize your pan's radiant evolution with regular use (3-5 times weekly)—here's the inspiring roadmap:

-- 1 Month: Welcoming gray-brown settles (like your image!); eggs glide smoother.
+- 1 Month: Welcoming grey-brown settles (like your image!); eggs glide smoother.

 - 3 Months: Deeper, inviting shade; elite non-stick with antimicrobial zing.

-- 6+ Months: Majestic patina; seamless mastery, flavor elevation supreme.
+- 6+ Months: Majestic patina; seamless mastery, flavour elevation supreme.

 Frequent fatty feasts fast-track it—our heavy gauge guarantees perfection!